Sítio do Picapau Amarelo (2012 TV series): Reception

 The series featured a regular audience among the public, although many fans of the franchise have not enjoyed this compared to other adaptations due to its more childlike version.
 Nevertheless, it became one of the most watched shows on Cartoon Network.
 Moreover, the series was very successful in other countries of Latin America where it is displayed as El Rancho del Pájaro Amarillo through the branches of Cartoon Network and Tooncast including being awarded the "International Festival of Animation Chilemonos" in Chile as the Best Latin American Animated Series.

-Broadcast

-Aired on Next Hungama in April 1, 2023 Dubbing Indonesian, 58 Languages, More.